 Chemistry A Level

-You will study Chemistry in a range of different contexts, through theory and practical assessments which together convey the excitement of contemporary chemistry.
-Our A Level Chemistry course is taught in small groups, providing each student with individual attention, tailored feedback and additional support where needed.
-Theory and ideas are introduced in a spiral way with topics introduced in an early part of the course reinforced later.
+You will study Chemistry in a range of different contexts, through theory and practical work which together convey the excitement of contemporary chemistry.
+Our A Level Chemistry course is taught in small groups, providing each student with individual attention, tailored feedback and additional support when needed.
+Concepts are introduced in a spiral way with topics introduced early on in the course and reinforced later.
 There is a particular emphasis on an investigational and problem–solving approach to practical work.

 Examination board: OCR Chemistry B (Salters)